Issues We Care About

 Additionally, we know that enacting change in Miami-Dade will not be possible without simultaneously addressing Miami's long history of racial injustice.
 South Florida has been built on the exploitation and marginalization of Black and Indigenous people.
 This has decimated wealth in these populations; for example, the median liquid asset value for Black Miamians is $11 as compared to $10,750 for Whites.
 It's a matter of life and death: children in Miami's Black communities live 15 fewer years than those in communities just a few miles away.
 For these reasons, we place racial justice front and center in every aspect of our policy platform.

-Through our open and intersectional coalition-building efforts, we bring together our program alumni, community organizations, and other community members to communicate their needs and concerns; ensure proposed policies meet their community priorities; build grassroots leadership; and lay the groundwork for long-term, positive change.
+Through our open and intersectional coalition-building efforts, we bring together our program alumni, community organizations, and other residents to: communicate their needs and concerns; ensure proposed policies meet their community priorities; build grassroots leadership; and lay the groundwork for long-term, positive change.

 Participatory Budgeting: Read how Miami-Dade residents are creating a county budget that's for the people, by the people.

-Click here to view our collective 2022 state policy priorities in English, Spanish, or Haitian Creole.
+Click here to view our collective 2023 state policy priorities in English, Spanish, and Haitian Creole.

 Our collective 2022 local policy goals are: